 Nevertheless, with education, you can control your diabetes with a specific diet and exercise tailored for you.
 Then your pancreas will create insulin to control the amount of sugar in your blood, and the amount of sugar absorbed by your cells.
 Your cells use sugar to produce energy!
-If our pancreas does not work properly, sugar builds up in your blood stream and weakens your blood vessels.
+If your pancreas does not work properly, sugar builds up in your bloodstream and weakens your blood vessels.
 This results in poor circulation and plaque buildup, which leads to a heart attack or stroke.
-When your blood vessels weaken, diseases of the eye, heart and kidneys start to surface causing more problems.
+When your blood vessels weaken, diseases of the eye, heart, and kidneys start to surface causing more problems.

 Remember to Check Your Glucose Level!

 - A normal measurement of a blood-glucose level is 110 milligrams of glucose to one-tenth of a liter of blood.

 - A measurement of 110 to 126 is borderline indicating impaired glucose tolerance.